astrojs/fitsjs/README.md

     # Generate documentation
     groc

-This library may be used to read various forms of the FITS file type.
+This library may be used to read various forms of the FITS format.
 This implementation is under active development.
-Currently it supports the following features:
+In its current state it supports the following:

 * Multiple Header Data Units
 * Reading FITS images
 * Reading Binary Tables
 * Reading ASCII Tables
-* Decompressing FITS Images with the Rice algorithm
+* Decompressing FITS Images using the Rice decompression algorithm

 API
 ---